Data steward

-A data steward is an oversight or data governance role within an organization, and is responsible for ensuring the quality and fitness for purpose of the organization's data assets, including the metadata for those data assets.
+A data steward is a data governance role within an organization, responsible for ensuring the quality and fitness for purpose of the organization's data assets, including the metadata for those data assets.
 A data steward may share some responsibilities with a data custodian, such as the awareness, accessibility, release, appropriate use, security and management of data.
 A data steward would also participate in the development and implementation of data assets.
 A data steward may seek to improve the quality and fitness for purpose of other data assets their organization depends upon but is not responsible for.

-Data stewards have a specialist role that utilizes an organization's data governance processes, policies, guidelines and responsibilities for administering an organizations' entire data in compliance with policy and/or regulatory obligations (e.g., GDPR, HIPAA).
+Data stewards have a specialist role that utilizes an organization's data governance processes, policies, guidelines and responsibilities for administering an organization's entire data in compliance with policy and/or regulatory obligations (e.g., GDPR, HIPAA).
 The overall objective of a data steward is the data quality of the data assets, datasets, data records and data elements.
-This includes documenting metainformation for the data, such as definitions, related rules/governance, physical manifestation, and related data models (most of these properties being specific to an attribute/concept relationship), identifying owners/custodian's various responsibilities, relations insight pertaining to attribute quality, aiding with project requirement data facilitation and documentation of capture rules.
+This includes documenting metainformation for the data, such as definitions, related rules/governance, physical manifestation, and related data models (most of these properties being specific to an attribute/concept relationship), identifying data owners/custodian's, clarifying their responsibilities, and supporting project requirements through data capture and documentation rules.

 Data stewards begin the stewarding process with the identification of the data assets and elements which they will steward, with the ultimate result being standards, controls and data entry.
 The steward works closely with business glossary standards analysts (for standards), with data architect/modelers (for standards), with DQ analysts (for controls) and with operations team members (good-quality data going in per business rules) while entering data.

 Data stewardship roles are common when organizations attempt to exchange data precisely and consistently between computer systems and to reuse data-related resources.
 Master data management often makes references to the need for data stewardship for its implementation to succeed.
-Data stewardship must have precise purpose, fit for purpose or fitness.
+Data stewardship requires a clearly defined purpose and scope to be effective.

 Data steward responsibilities

+Data steward responsibilities in the context of bioimaging, styled as a trading card game.

 A data steward ensures that each assigned data element: